victor2410/ChIPpipe/README.md

 CallPeaks:

-	This tools will create four differents folders:
+	This tool will create four differents folders:

 		-> One tagAlign folder which contains all file tranformed from the initial bam file (replicates, pseudo-replicates, pool, control files...) in tagAlign format
 		-> One PeakCalling folder which contains all file issue from spp PeakCalling for each tagAlign file (including cross-correlation graphs)